saron03/rock-paper-scissors/README.md

 # rock-paper-scissors

-In this project I made a console base rock-paper-scissors game using java script.
+In this project I made rock-paper-scissors game using html, css, and java script.